tebri11/en-for-designers/03-aboutness/03-aboutness.md

 ![Alt text description.](me.jpg)

-When I was a child I went to an art school in Prague named DRAW PLANET.
-I went to this art course for about 2 years.
+Since my childhood I love everything about drawing.
+That was the point why I decided to absolve an art course called DRAW PLANET which was in Pragues art school.
+This course prepared me for the exams on high school.

-After primary school, I went to secondary school DUKE - of Design and Art, Book Culture, and Economics Náhorní.
+My high school was DUKE - of Design and Art, Book Culture, and Economics Náhorní.

-For about 10 days I was in practice in a small IT company named Abuco ICT and they gave me a job as a graphic designer.
-I create web design, online banners, posts, visual identity, icons, illustrations, etc.
+During studies we had required experience for 10 days choosen by us.
+I decided for small IT company called Abuco ICT.
+They offered me a part time job as a graphic designer and I took it.
+Nowadays I study at VŠKK and I am still working for Abuco ICT.
+I create web design, online banners, posts, visual identity, icons, illustrations, etc. for them.

-However now I am a student in VŠKK, I am working externally for a few companies.
-My hobbies are dancing, sketching, painting, listening to music, and playing games.
+Except art my other hobbies are dancing, listening to music and playing games.

+In a future I would like to create my own mark called teb.r.i studio.
+Of course I want to improve my skills by watching new trends.